|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHAT WILL I LEARN?

-The Level 2 Technical Diploma offers a broad experience of media production and graphic design.
+The OCR Level 2 Technical Diploma offers a broad experience of both media production and graphic design.

-You will complete projects, presentations and assignments designed around each unit that are based on realistic work situations, activities and demands.
-The Technical Diploma is made up of six units which you will complete over the year:
+You will complete projects, presentations and assignments designed around each unit, allowing you to learn skills within each specialist area.
+The Technical Diploma is made up of six units which you will complete over the year, these include:

 - Introducing Media Audience and Products